jooservices/laravel-ai-workflow-template/ai-infrastructure-setup.md

 featured_image_alt: "Hybrid AI dev setup — MacBook Pro with local GPU workstation"
 ---

-# AI-Augmented Dev Workflow 2025 — Hybrid Local Architecture
+# AI-Augmented Dev Workflow 2025 — Hybrid Local Architecture (Optional)

+> **Optional:** This is an example AI‑augmented development setup (MacBook + local GPU workstation + Ollama/hosted tools).
+> Use it as inspiration if you rely on AI in your workflow, or ignore it if your project does not use AI tooling.

 **Executive summary**